Tune anti-phishing protection

 Verify that your SPF record identifies all sources of email for senders in your domain (don't forget third-party services!).

 Use hard fail (-all) to ensure that unauthorized senders are rejected by email systems that are configured to do so.
-You can use spoof intelligence to help identify senders that are using your domain so that you can include authorized third-party senders in your SPF record.
+You can use the spoof intelligence insight to help identify senders that are using your domain so that you can include authorized third-party senders in your SPF record.

 For configuration instructions, see: